Leomaz445/Kafka/README.md

 # Kafka
-Basic Kafka Testing with spring boot - created a topic, producer and consumer and consume the messages.
+Basic Kafka Testing with spring boot - created a topic, producer and consumer and consume the messages using RESTful Api